Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/number-system/types-of-numbers.md

 ### Complex Numbers

-Real numbers are of the form a + bi, where a and b are the real numbers and i is the imaginary unit whose value is √-1.
+Complex numbers are of the form a + bi, where a and b are the real numbers and i is the imaginary unit whose value is √-1.

 The solutions of equations of the form $x^2$ = -9 are not real numbers (as in real number system squares cannot be negative).
 Hence, we introduced complex numbers to cater to such cases.